-Temple Quarry Trail is a 0.6 mile moderately trafficked loop trail located near Sandy, UT that features a river and is good for all skill levels.
+Temple Quarry and Little Cottonwood Creek Trail is a 6.5 mile moderately trafficked out and back trail located near Sandy, UT that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.

 Three moms, three preschoolers, two toddlers and a new born.
 It was perfect for our group. the kids were able to climb and run, moms could chat and still keep up with kids.
 The foliage was beautiful. because it was paved we were able to use strollers, too. definitely not a hike, but great for a walk in nature.